Tangle-Community-Treasury-DAO/Tangle-DAO-LLC-Documentation/Grant Receiver Agreement (Tier II, III, & IV) - V1.md

 **3.4** Where the Grantee intends to apply to a third party for other funding for the Project, it will notify the Grantor in advance of its intention to do so and, where such co-funding is permitted and obtained, it will provide the Grantor with details of the amount and purpose of that funding.

-**3.5** The Grantor is a non-profit company incorporated under the laws of the Republic of Marshall Islands and the Grant is a donation which the Grantee will not have to give back or to remunerate with the payment of interests and, accordingly, the Grantee will not have to issue to the Grantor any invoice or any other document related to payments done in case of business activities.
+**3.5** The Grantor is a non-profit company incorporated under the laws of the Republic of Marshall Islands, and the Grant is a donation which the Grantee will not have to give back or to remunerate with the payment of interests and, accordingly, the Grantee will not have to issue to the Grantor any invoice or any other document related to payments done in case of business activities.
 The Grantee here acknowledges that the fact that the Grant may not be considered to be, under the tax law of its own jurisdiction, a donation or a Grant is not a responsibility of the Grantor.
 In case of any tax investigation or investigation by public authorities in relation to the Grant, the Grantor will cooperate in good faith with the Grantee to demonstrate to the public authorities that the Grantor is a non-profit entity and that the Grant was a grant and not a loan or a payment for a service but, ultimately, the Grantee will only be responsible for the payment of sanctions or fines in relation to any decision issued by the tax authorities or the public authorities of its own jurisdiction.
 For the avoidance of doubt, the Grantor will not be responsible under any circumstances for compensating the Grantee for any sanctions or fines imposed by, and paid to, the tax agency or the public authorities of the country where the Grantee resides or, in any case, to which is subject.

 ## 4. Grant Funding Period

 **4.1** The grant Funding Period is from [Start Date] to [End Date].

-**4.2** Project Implementation will begin on the day after the last of the two Parties signs this Grant Agreement.
+**4.2** Project Implementation will begin the day after the last of the two Parties signs this Grant Agreement.

 ## 5. Timing of Grant payments

-**5.1** Payment will be made in XXX instalments to be made at the following dates/ in one instalment to be made at the following date
+**5.1** Payment will be made in XXX installments at the following date(s) one or more installments.

+- Initial Payment:  xxx.xx  or Date: _________
+- Milestone 1:      xxx.xx  or Date: _________
+- Milestone 2:      xxx.xx  or Date: _________
+- Milestone 3:      xxx.xx  or Date: _________
+- Milestone 4:      xxx.xx  or Date: _________
+- Milestone 5:      xxx.xx  or Date: _________
+- Milestone 6:      xxx.xx  or Date: _________
+- Milestone 7:      xxx.xx  or Date: _________
+- Milestone 8:      xxx.xx  or Date: _________
+- Milestone 9:      xxx.xx  or Date: _________
+- Milestone 10:     xxx.xx  or Date: _________

-**5.2** The Grantor will not authorise payment unless the Grantee has:
+**5.2** The Grantor will not authorize payment unless the Grantee has:

 1. signed and returned a copy of this Agreement to the Grantor;

 1. completed the Grantor’s required KYC procedure contained in Exhibit B here attached;

-**5.3** The Grantor reserves the right to interrupt all or any payments of the Grant if, at its sole discretion, the Grantee has infringed, or has not complied, with the terms of this Agreement.
+**5.3** The Grantor reserves the right to interrupt all or any payments of the Grant if, at its sole discretion, the Grantee has infringed or has not complied with the terms of this Agreement.

 ## 6. Reduction and Recovery of Grant

 **6.1** If the Grantee is wound up or goes into liquidation, administration, receivership or bankruptcy, or enters into any compromise or other arrangement of its debts with its creditors, the Grantor will be entitled to suspend any further disbursement of the Grant.
-Also If the Grantor determines, on the basis of the Quarterly Grant Report or for any other reason, that the Grantee does not provide the milestone deliverables, or end of project deliverables to the committee's satisfication in regards to what was written and portrayed within the grant submission, the Grantor will be entitled to reject milestone and end of project payments.
+Also If the Grantor determines, on the basis of the Quarterly Grant Report or for any other reason, that the Grantee does not provide the milestone deliverables, or end-of-project deliverables to the committee's satisfaction in regards to what was written and portrayed within the grant submission, the Grantor will be entitled to reject milestone and end of project payments.

 **6.2** If the Grantor makes an overpayment to the Grantee, it will seek recovery of all sums overpaid.
 The Grantee will repay any overpayment to the Grantor within thirty (30) calendar days of receiving a written request from the Grantor to make a repayment.
 If there is a dispute between the Parties about the overpayment, repayment will not be made until the dispute has been resolved.